rFalque/utils/README.md

 # C++ tools for 3D data

-Mixture of header only and compilable functions (the aim is to get everything as a clean compilable library at some stage).
+Toolbox of low level functions for 3D shape manipulation.
 The data structure is similar to the one used in libIGL (`Eigen::MatrixXd` for vertices and `Eigen::MatrixXi` for faces), but prioritise XYZ to be stored in the rows.

 ## Content
 ### IO